Abhijit-2592/model-server/README.md

 # Model-Server

 A Pure `python-3` based flexible gRPC server for hosting Deep Learning, Machine Learning models trained on any framework!
+The documentation can be found here https://abhijit-2592.github.io/model-server/

 ## Installation